brianedwards00/Internship-Code/README.md

 ### Duration of Project
-The Note Menu was a semester long project where we created/edited our code every milestone into the final product.
+The Note Menu was a semester long project where we created/edited more code every milestone into the final product.
 The Analyzer Menu was a 2 week assignment.
 Combing/Fixing the two programs took about 12 more hours.

 ---
 ### Notice
-There is __ONE__ function that comes from my professor.
+There is __ONE__ function that comes from my professor (line 238 in NoteFiler.cpp).
 My code came from my assignments, from which my professor had to initialize a few things in the beginning, but I can guarantee that everything else on this project is 100% ME.